michal-baran/MatchGame/README.md

   <img src="/src/main/resources/images/2Pboard.png">

-The game comes with a fifteen cards with the same symbols as on the dice.
+The game comes with fifteen cards with the same symbols as on the dice.

 In general:
 - there are 15 symbols/characters